htrajan/ht-drawsteel/Bestiary/Human Knave.md

 Effect: [[Taunted]] (EoT).

-**I’m Your Enemy**
+**I'm Your Enemy**

 The knave can make a [[Free Strike|free strike]] against an adjacent creature they have [[Taunted|taunted]] whenever the creature deals damage to a creature other than the knave.

 **Overwhelm**

-An enemy who starts their turn adjacent to the knave can’t shift.
+An enemy who starts their turn adjacent to the knave can't shift.

 **Supernatural Insight**

-The knave can target supernatural creatures and objects within 5 squares, even if they don’t have line of effect.
+The knave can target supernatural creatures and objects within 5 squares, even if they don't have line of effect.